Automattic/wp-calypso/client/components/flexbox-grid/README.md

 **Important:** When providing a **width** property, **rowHeight** and **scrollTop** must also be provided for virtual scrolling to work.

-Cell inices start from `0` and go from left to right and from top to bottom.
+Cell indexes start from `0` and go from left to right and from top to bottom.

 ### Example